Ready to support Congress in Gujarat Assembly election, Hardik Patel tells HT

 He, however, ruled out joining the Congress.
 At 24, Patel himself is not old enough to contest elections, but said none of the members of his group would contest either.

 Both the Congress and the Bharatiya Janata Party had been trying to gain the support of the Patel community ahead of the Assembly election.
-On October 21, the Congress had invited Patel to join the forces against the BJP, which has been in power in Gujarat for the past two decades.
+On October 21, the Congress had invited Patel to join forces against the BJP, which has been in power in Gujarat for the past two decades.

-A day later, Narendra Patel, a convenor of Hardik Patel’s Patidar Anamat Andolan Samiti, alleged that he was offered Rs 1 crore to cross over to the BJP in poll-bound Gujarat.
+A day later, Narendra Patel, a convenor of the Patidar Anamat Andolan Samiti, alleged that he was offered Rs 1 crore to cross over to the BJP.